-Raises funds to purchase toys, that it then distributes to the neediest kids of the Vallarta and Bay area on "Día de los Reyes" (The Day of Kings), January 6.
-Donations in cash or toys are accepted all year round.
+Raises funds to purchase toys, that it then distributes to the neediest kids of the Vallarta and Bay area on "Día de Los Reyes" (The Day of Kings), January 6.
+Donations of cash or toys are accepted all year round.

 Contact: Jerry Lafferty, Tel: 221-6156

 Gaby Castro at the Marriot hotel, Tel: 221-0004

 Another phone: 222-3676

 Vallarta Botanical Gardens AC